robfallows/tunguska-imgur/README.md

 There's an [accompanying blog article](http://robfallows.github.io/2015/12/17/writing-an-oauth-2-handler.html) which should be read prior to forking and hacking!

-See also the [complementary ui package](https://github.com/robfallows/tunguska-accounts-imgur): `tunguska:account-imgur`.
+See also the [complementary login package](https://github.com/robfallows/tunguska-accounts-imgur): `tunguska:accounts-imgur`.

 Enjoy :smile: